Crowd4SDG/crowdnalysis/README.md

   - Dawid-Skene
   - Dawid-Skene Eta Hierarchical

-~ Eta models impose that the probability of the labels are higher for the real classes in the error-rate (a.k.a. confusion) matrix.
+~ Eta models impose that the probability of a reported label is higher for the real class in the error-rate (a.k.a. confusion) matrix.

 ## Features

-  - Import annotation data from a `CSV` file with a preprocessing option
+  - Import annotation data from a `CSV` file with preprocessing option
   - Set inter-dependencies between questions to filter out irrelevant annotations
   - Distinguish real classes for answers from reported labels (e.g., "Not answered")
   - Calculate inter-rater reliability with different measures